From Fellow to Fundraiser

 “It was very rewarding to see we could raise so much money,” he said.

 Paul attributes the success he had in part to having discussed with relatives and friends what his family was going through with the disease.
-He also believes it helped that he personalized his appeal by telling his family’s story, explaining how MDF has been helpful to him, and why he was raising money to support research.
+He also believes it helped that he personalized his appeal by telling his family’s story, explaining how Myotonic has been helpful to him, and why he was raising money to support research.

 Some friends shared his appeal.
 Others made contributions through their employers to take advantage of employer matching programs.